 An important consideration to keep in mind when shopping is the power source and battery life of a device.
 Is it wireless or does it need to be plugged in?
 If wireless, what type of batteries are needed and how long is the expected battery life?

 Remote Monitoring and Alerts

-A highly beneficial function of the top hygrometers is remote monitoring and alerts.
+A highly beneficial function with some of the best hygrometers is remote monitoring and alerts.
 In other words, you can monitor your device remotely from an app, and receive alerts if levels exceed your pre-set limits.
 Our top choice, the Temp Stick, has WiFi connectivity to deliver these remote capabilities.
 You will pay more for the Temp Stick and other remote temperature monitors, but the functionality is worth the extra cost for the 24/7 monitoring to avoid any expensive and irreparable damage to your property or possessions.

 Additional Sensor Support

 If you need to monitor several locations simultaneously, such as in multiple rooms, you’ll need a hygrometer that can connect additional sensors to the one system.
 Consider how many areas you need to monitor, as well as the distance between them, as many devices have a limited range.

 Consider the user interface of each device when exploring different models.
 Is the display clear and easy to read?
 If you (or the intended user) is older or has trouble seeing, will the display be large enough to see?
 If there is a companion app, is that interface easy to navigate and understand quickly?

 Focus on photos of the product, as well as what reviewers say, to get a good idea of the quality of the user interface and general ease of use.

 When looking at different options, consider if you need or want to access historical data.
 Some devices log unlimited data, which may be necessary if you need a historical report of the humidity levels.
 On the other hand, some hygrometers capture a limited amount of data such as the high and low for the past 24 hours, and some devices have no data storage options at all.